stevenwhitespacesystems/cyberhawk-technical-test/notes/Setup.md

 The project could now be accessed after running `sail up -d`

+I can submit a PR to the main repository to fix the issue if required.

 ## Frontend

 I opted to use Vite and React instead of Laravel Mix as Vite is the currently supported build tool for Laravel and React is the modern standard for building frontend applications.